 Posts published by: Jackie

-Liam, tell us – where did you grow up, and what do you think that environment gave you?
+Louise, tell us – where did you grow up and what do you think that environment gave you?

 What did you want to be when you were younger and what influenced that?